Hauser Kaibling, Austria: Family Ski Guide

 💬What Do Other Parents Think?

-The word that surfaces in nearly every parent review of Hauser Kaibling is "uncrowded."
-Families rave about skiing wide blue runs with actual space to breathe, no dodging aggressive intermediates or queuing 20 minutes for a chairlift.
-The new 8-seater Kaiblinggrat chairlift (Styria's most powerful, installed for the 2024/25 season) moves 3,600 people per hour, so even during Austrian school holidays, lift lines stay civilized.
+The word that surfaces in nearly every review is "uncrowded."
+Families rave about skiing wide blue runs with actual space, no dodging aggressive intermediates or queuing 20 minutes for a chairlift.
+The new 8-seater Kaiblinggrat chairlift (3,600 people per hour) keeps lines civilized even during Austrian school holidays.

 The Honest Complaints